 # The drawbacks and ensuing controversies of FHV (Critical thinking)

 As an integral part of urban transportation systems, FHV suffered severe impacts during the initial phase of the pandemic.
 Despite the gradual recovery of socio-economic aspects over time, the enduring influence that the pandemic has exerted on people is indelible.
 More than three years have passed since the outbreak of COVID-19, thus making the analysis and summary of its long-term impact on FHV a pressing issue.
-Considering this, the research objectives of this paper are as follows:
+Considering this, the research objectives of this dissertation are as follows:

 To investigate the extent of recovery in the For-Hire Vehicle (FHV) industry from the impacts of the COVID-19 pandemic.